 – Optional Scoring: Each patrol scores a point for transporting the can without spilling any water.
 All hitches correctly tied earns an additional point.
 The fastest patrol earns an additional point.

 – Materials: Two sheets of 8-1⁄2 x-11-inch paper for each patrol member, one extra sheet of paper for each patrol

 – Method: Place the sheets of papers in a single line on the floor, perpendicular to the finish line.
 Each patrol member stands on two of the sheets, facing the finish line.
 One sheet should be left unused at the rear of the patrol line.
-On signal, the extra sheet of paper is passed up the line from the last Scout to the first, who places the sheet down in front of him and steps onto it with his rear foot.
-Each Scout in line advances by moving his rear foot to the newly vacated sheet ahead of him.
+On signal, the extra sheet of paper is passed up the line from the last Scout to the first, who places the sheet down in front of them and steps onto it with their rear foot.
+Each Scout in line advances by moving their rear foot to the newly vacated sheet ahead of them.
 The remaining empty sheet is passed forward and the process is repeated.
 If a Scout steps off a sheet of paper, the entire patrol must move back and start over.

-– Scoring: The first patrol to cross the finish line is the winner.
+– Optional Scoring: The first patrol to cross the finish line is the winner.

 LIZZIE GATOR (wide, out) View Video

 – Materials: four 55-gallon drums, one 8-foot-x 4-foot sheet of 3/4-inch plywood, two, sturdy 6-foot poles for each patrol